 Thematic Observations: (Dr. P.H.Stephenson)

 a) Individuals at Alpha Two or Alpha Three report being better able to assess where they used to be, as well as where they are now.
-This suggests much deeper changes that have moved (some) people from suicidal ideation to levels of self-esteem that represent self-confidence as well as an empathic response towards others.
+This suggests much deeper changes that have moved (some) people from suicidal ideation to levels of self-esteem that represent self-confidence and an empathic response towards others.

-b) This self-evaluation in turn is what seems to underlie the large amount of communication around the theme of ‘optimism’.
-People who previously had quite a grim view of the universe—not just society—have altered to the point where they feel like they are in a dialectical relationship to the world around them: both influencing it, and being influenced by it.
+b) This self-evaluation, in turn, is what seems to underlie a large amount of communication around the theme of ‘optimism.’
+People who previously had quite a grim view of the universe—not just society—have altered to the point where they feel like they are in a dialectical relationship to the world around them: both influencing it and being influenced by it.
 Which is to say, THEY FEEL CONNECTED.
-This sense of connection, rather than disengagement is very salient, and is in turn connected to all of the comments from family and co- workers.
+This sense of connection, rather than disengagement, is very salient and is in turn connected to all of the comments from family and co-workers.

-Economic elements, even for ‘laid-off’ workers indicate a wider openness to seeking work in alternative fields.
+Even for ‘laid-off’ workers, economic elements indicate a wider openness to seeking work in alternative fields.

 a) Perhaps this indicates a new self-assessment of one’s abilities and one’s inherent self-worth.

 b) Trainees indicate spending less time on solitary and isolating activities (computer games, etc.), which is also about increased connection to others.
 All economic activity is ultimately about making connections (it is, after all, exchange), and so this is a positive element.

 3. Evaluations by co-workers are limited, but irrespective of the client’s background or occupation, the co-worker assessments reflect a nearly constant thematic refrain: increasing calmness, increased ability to focus, and better listening abilities.